LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

 variety does not allow a single and satisfactory solution for all the cases.

-Until now, no solution that we might consider satisfactory for all the problems presented by the multiple inheritance mechanisms has been found.
+No solution that we might consider satisfactory for all the problems presented by the multiple inheritance mechanisms has been found.
 From the simplicity of some extensions that use the Prolog search strategy like [McCabe92]_ or [Moss94]_ and to the sophisticated algorithms